adriasell/Multi-omics-integration-Tutorial/README.md

 # Multi-omics integration tutorial

-Adrià Setó Llorens, Predoctoral Researcher at the Barcelona Institute for Global Health (ISGlobal).
+**Adrià Setó Llorens**, Predoctoral Researcher at the Barcelona Institute for Global Health (ISGlobal).

-Augusto Anguita-Ruiz, Junior Leader Researcher at the Barcelona Institute for Global Health (ISGlobal).
+**Augusto Anguita-Ruiz**, Junior Leader Researcher at the Barcelona Institute for Global Health (ISGlobal).

 The multi-omics approach aims to integrate diverse layers of biological information—such as genomics, transcriptomics, proteomics, metabolomics, and epigenomics—to achieve a more comprehensive understanding of biological systems and disease mechanisms.
 Each omic layer captures a distinct yet interconnected level of cellular regulation, and their integration enables the identification of molecular interactions that cannot be detected through single-omic analyses alone.
 The main advantage of multi-omics integration over traditional single-omic studies lies in its ability to uncover cross-level biological relationships and multi-factorial drivers of phenotypes, improving prediction accuracy and mechanistic insight.
 This systems-level perspective supports the discovery of key biomarkers, regulatory networks, and potential therapeutic targets.

-There are many multi-omics integration algorithms, each suited for different analytical goals, and they can be classified according to whether they are supervised or unsupervised and whether they perform variable selection—in this session, we will focus on the RGCCA (Regularized Generalized Canonical Correlation Analysis) approach.
+There are many multi-omics integration algorithms, each suited for different analytical goals, and they can be classified according to whether they are supervised or unsupervised and whether they perform variable selection—in this session, we will focus on the **RGCCA** (Regularized Generalized Canonical Correlation Analysis) approach.

 For this practical tutorial, we will use data from the HELIX exposome study.
 The HELIX study is a collaborative project between six longitudinal, population-based birth cohort studies from six European countries (France, Greece, Lithuania, Norway, Spain and the UK).